 Protecting the cables

-These cables are vital to New Zealand’s electricity and communications systems and to our economy.
-The CPZ is in place to ensure that this critical piece of national infrastructure is kept safe.
+These cables are vital to New Zealand’s electricity and communications systems, and to our economy.
+The CPZ is in place to ensure this critical piece of national infrastructure is kept safe.

 Protecting our cables is also important as it can take many millions of dollars and many months to repair.